-Minerva Canada was again proud to be the platinum sponsor of a health and safety competition during the 2016/17 Intercollegiate Business School Competitions (ICBC) held at Queens University.
-Thirty-three business schools from Canada, USA, South America and Asia participated in this competition.
-In January 2017, members of the Minerva Canada Board of Directors judged the six finalists in the Human Resources Venue that involved the analysis of a case study.
+Minerva Canada was again proud to be the platinum sponsor of a health and safety competition during the 2017/18 Intercollegiate Business School Competitions (ICBC) held at Queens University.
+Over thirty business schools from Canada, USA, South America and Asia participated in this competition.
+In January 2018, members of the Minerva Canada Board of Directors judged the six finalists in the Human Resources Venue that involved the analysis of a case study.
 It was focused on the use of Cannabis by employees on a construction worksite and investigates how the new Canadian cannabis legislation was assessed and communicated by management of the construction firm to its employees.
-Minerva Canada wishes to congratulate the student teams from Okanagan College, Saint Mary’s University and the Hong Kong Polytechnic University for placing in the top three positions respectively within the Human Resources Venue.
+Minerva Canada wishes to congratulate the student teams from Conestoga College, Brock University and Concordia University for placing in the top three positions respectively within the Human Resources Venue.
 The ICBC case studies sponsored by Minerva Canada are on this website.
-Minerva Canada plans to continue its sponsorship of ICBC in 2018.
+Minerva Canada plans to continue its sponsorship of ICBC in 2019.

 About Minerva Canada and the ICBC

 Hosted annually by the Queen’s School of Business, the Queen’s University Inter-Collegiate Business Competition (ICBC) is the pinnacle of undergraduate business case competitions in Canada that has garnered entries from top business schools across North America and Asia.
 Beginning in 1978 with only three events, Minerva Canada has provided case studies for the competition since 2007.
 In 2010, Minerva introduced, and continues to sponsor, a new competition – a Human Resources (HR) event.